msr-peng/openni2_tracker/README.md

     cd ~/src/NiTE-Linux-x64-2.2/Samples/Bin
     ./UserViewer
     ```
-    If you can see a depth images stream, that means your NiTE work as expected.
+    If you got a depth images stream, that means your NiTE work as expected.
 If you got "no device found" error, you may need to do this:

     ```bash
     sudo ln -s /lib/x86_64-linux-gnu/libudev.so.1.6.4 /lib/x86_64-linux-gnu/libudev.so.0
     ````

-4. Clone `openni2_tracker` to your ROS workspace
+4. Clone `openni2_tracker` to your ROS workspace:
     ```bash
     cd ~/catkin_ws/src
     git clone git@github.com:msr-peng/openni2_tracker.git
     ```

-5. Configure CMake
+5. Configure CMake:

     If you followed Step 1 and Step 2 **strictlly**, then you needn't do anything.
 Otherwise, you need to modify `CMakeList.txt` in `openni2_tracker` package to make your project can find OpenNI2 and NiTE2.2

-6. Make openni2_tracker
+6. Make openni2_tracker:

     ```bash
     cd ~/catkin_ws
     catkin_make
     ```

-6. Set up NiTE2: Right now, NiTE requires that any executables point to a training sample directory at `.../NiTE-Linux-x64-2.2/Samples/Bin/NiTE2`.
+6. Set up NiTE2:

+    Right now, NiTE requires that any executables point to a training sample directory at `.../NiTE-Linux-x64-2.2/Samples/Bin/NiTE2`.
 If you run the NiTE sample code, this works fine because those examples are in that same directory.
 However, to be able to roslaunch or rosrun openni2_tracker from any current directory, I have created a workaround script `setup_nite.bash`.
 This script creates a symbolic link of the NiTE2 directory in your .ros directory (the default working directory for roslaunch / rosrun).
 You will need to modify this file so that it points to YOUR NiTE2 and .ros locations.
 I would be pleased if anyone has a better solution to this.

-7. Run openni2_tracker
+7. Run openni2_tracker:

     ```bash
     roslaunch openni2_tracker tracker.launch
     ```

     In the lauch file, you can rename both the tracker name and the tracker's relative frame.
 I have included a static publisher that aligns the tracker frame to the world frame, approximately 1.25m off the floor.

     ```xml